tjlytle/12tdds/day9/README.md

 ----
 Using the [example code in the language of your choice][1], add failing tests to assert that:
-- a roll that keeps a play in the penalty box advances play automatically
+- a roll that keeps a player in the penalty box advances play automatically

 And then make the tests pass.